AmrinKareem/MedPromptSimulate/README.md

-# Medical promptbase susing MIMIC-Ext Abdomen Data
+# Medical promptbase using MIMIC-Ext Abdomen Data

 `promptbase` is an evolving collection of resources, best practices, and example scripts for eliciting the best performance from foundation models like `GPT-4`.
 We currently host scripts demonstrating the [`Medprompt` methodology](https://arxiv.org/abs/2311.16452), including examples of how we further extended this collection of prompting techniques ("`Medprompt+`") into non-medical domains: